 This article has been fact checked by an experienced birth injury attorney.
 Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-A child diagnosed with cerebral palsy is likely to face many challenges throughout their lives, including the expense of medical care, being disabled, and being discriminated against or denied access or opportunity.
+A child diagnosed with cerebral palsy is likely to face many challenges throughout life, including medical care expenses, disabilities, and possible discrimination.
 While your disabled child should be able to live a life as fulfilling as any other child, there may be times when you need to take legal action to ensure it.

 Why Families Need Cerebral Palsy Lawyers